tushar-sharma/tushar-sharma.github.io/_posts/2022-12-26-h1b-stamping-tijuana-mexico.md

 So there's a term called Third Country nationals(TCNs) which is a citizen of a country other than Mexico who applies for a non-immigrant visa with their non-Mexican passport.
 Here's the website https://mx.usembassy.gov/third-country-nationals/

+It seems that it's not possible to get visa stamped in Mexico https://mx.usembassy.gov/third-country-nationals/

 ## References